dhaladitya108/acorn-globus-site/content/blog/hire-freelancer-or-agency-for-business.md

 While you understand why hiring a freelancer is beneficial, you should also learn some drawbacks of hiring an agency.

 * **Less flexibility** - onboarding a new agency may take longer than hiring freelancers.
 The paperwork, due diligence, and match need to be good before anything can start.
-The upfront commitment from your business is generally more significant when working with an Agency.
+The upfront commitment from your business is generally more significant when working with a freelancer.
 * **Higher cost** - Agencies will charge a premium over hiring freelancers.
 They will generally be costlier by 10% to 30%.
 * **Less control over the project** - if you are someone who may want to have complete control over the work, you have to work out the right kind of agency.
 There are multiple models in which an agency can operate.